 9.Singapore

 At the very beginning of December, the city of Singapore transforms into a magical wonderland, a grownup kid’s dream come true.
-Orchard Road turns into a Christmas fest location, with fireworks throughout the month, concerts, shows, shopping discounts, fabulously-decorated malls and the works.
+Orchard Road turns into a Christmas fest location, with fireworks throughout the month, concerts, shows, shopping discounts, fabulously decorated malls and the works.
 Marina Bay Sands put on the kind of Christmas and New Year’s extravaganza that keeps visitors glued to their spots.
 Every notable spot in Singapore is decorated to the nines for the season and there are impromptu programs and joy-making all over the city during this season, in readiness for the ultimate Christmas and New Year party.

 10.Hong Kong